≡ Menu

 Most people see life insurance as a way to pay off debt when you die.
 Typically, life insurance beneficiaries can receive the policy’s death benefit income tax free and use the funds for replacing lost income or paying off a mortgage and/or other debts of the insured.

-But there is another way to use whole life insurance structured for high cash value growth to pay off your own debt now, as well as to benefit from purchases you make in the future and grow your savings in a tax advantaged manner.
+But there is another way that involves using permanent life insurance structured for high cash value growth to pay off your debt now, as well as to benefit from purchases you make in the future, while growing your savings in a tax advantaged manner, even if you don’t currently have a permanent life insurance policy.

-Financial advisors will often recommend that people pay down debt by:
+A Financial advisor will often recommend that people pay down debt by:

-While some of these might be good options depending on your situation, there is a better way.
+While these might be good options depending on your situation, there is a better way.

-Using life insurance to pay off debt involves two coordinated strategies.
-These are:
+💡 Using life insurance to pay off debt involves two coordinated strategies:

 Debt Snowball/Avalanche